-The need to mitigate and adapt to the impacts of climate change, including grasping the opportunities that it presents, will shape our transition to a low emissions economy.
+It introduces the need to mitigate and adapt to the impacts of climate change, including grasping the opportunities that it presents, and will shape our transition to a low emissions economy.

 Other factors also mean that we need to actively plan for a future economy that is going to look very different in 30 years than it does today.
 These include new technologies, globalisation and demographic shifts, which will have impacts on the ways New Zealanders work and the jobs they do.

-The government has committed to making this process a “just transition”– one that is fair, equitable and inclusive.
-A just transition is about making sure that the government carefully plans with iwi, communities, regions and sectors to manage the impacts and maximise the opportunities of the changes brought about by the transition to a low emissions economy.
+The Government has committed to making this process a “just transition”– one that is fair, equitable and inclusive.
+A just transition is about making sure that the Government works in partnership with iwi, communities, regions and sectors to manage the impacts and maximise the opportunities of the changes brought about by the transition to a low emissions economy.

 Just Transitions Unit

 - focus on the impacts of major climate change policy decisions on households, communities, industries and regions

 - look at opportunities created by the transition to a low emissions economy and the support the Government can provide to aid the transition process, in partnership with iwi, regions, sectors and communities

 - work with other government agencies active in this area, especially the Transition Hub located within the Ministry for the Environment, and the Provincial Development Unit.